 Search Warrants Now Required for Blood Draws of Unconscious Drivers

 On June 25, 2020, the Wisconsin Court of Appeals decided State v.
 Prado, which significantly changed Wisconsin’s implied consent law.
-For decades, Wisconsin courts have held that when an unconscious driver is arrested for drunk driving, law enforcement officers could take a blood sample from the driver without a warrant.
-Under Prado, if a law enforcement officer obtains a blood draw from an unconscious driver without a warrant, it may be an infringement of the driver’s rights under the Fourth Amendment to the United States Constitution to be free from unreasonable searches and seizures, and the test results may be suppressed.
-This is a significant development in OWI law.
+For decades, it has been the law in Wisconsin that when an unconscious driver is arrested for drunk driving, law enforcement officers could take a blood sample from the driver without a warrant.
+Under Prado, if a law enforcement officer obtains a blood draw from an unconscious driver without a warrant, unless an exception to the warrant requirement is present, it will be an infringement of the driver’s rights under the Fourth Amendment to the United States Constitution to be free from unreasonable searches and seizures, and the test results may be suppressed.

-The Court of Appeals held that warrantless blood draws taken from incapacitated drivers were unconstitutional.
-The Court concluded the implied consent that incapacitated drivers are deemed to have given, and presumed not to have withdrawn, does not satisfy any exception to the Fourth Amendment of the United States Constitution’s or the companion Wisconsin constitutional provisions, and their Exceptions to the warrant requirement include consent, exigent circumstances, and searches incident to arrest.
-The Court of Appeals examined recent United States Supreme Court cases analyzing the exceptions to the warrant requirements, and whether the incapacitated driver statute fits into any of the exceptions.
-As a result, the Court of Appeals concluded that warrantless blood draws taken from an incapacitated driver are unconstitutional.
+The Court of Appeals agreed with Prado.
+The implied consent that incapacitated drivers are deemed to have given, and presumed not to have withdrawn, does not satisfy the exceptions to the Fourth Amendment of the United States Constitution or to the companion Wisconsin constitutional provisions: consent, exigent circumstances, or searches incident to arrest.

 The importance of this case cannot be overstated as it will have a significant impact on OWI (operating while intoxicated) arrests and prosecutions of unconscious drivers in Wisconsin.